-The pastures look green, but why?
-Often, unmaintained pastures look green and lush from a distance, but on closer inspection are full of undesirable weeds.
-Are there a lot of noxious plants?
-Some trees look beautiful, like red oaks.
-Although these trees are lovely to look at, their leaves are poisonous to horses.
+Although red oak trees are lovely to look at, their leaves are poisonous to horses.
 It may be possible to circumvent the problem by situating paddocks and stables away from the trees, and for that, you may want to plan ahead.

 06 of 07

 While owning a larger property is very appealing, know that you are also buying a lot more work.
-Are you prepared to build or repair outbuildings?
 Inspect any existing fences and building for safety.
 Check things like water piping and electrical in barns or sheds.
 Take note of the condition of roofs.
-Check floors.
-Check the foundation of old barns—old barns that are used actually weather the years better than empty barns.
-Ferret out potential trouble areas so you can plan the solution or... confidently pass the property up.
+Check floors and the foundation of old barns; old, used barns weather the years better than empty barns.
+Ferret out potential trouble areas so you can plan the solution or confidently pass the property up.

 07 of 07

 Check the neighbors.
-With luck, you'll have horse loving neighbors that are quiet, and never borrow lawn equipment.
-Or, they could be quite the opposite.
-It may be hard to meet the neighbors, but you'll be able to at least take a quick look at their property to get an idea of who you might be dealing with.
+With luck, you'll have horse loving neighbors that are quiet and never borrow lawn equipment.
+It may be hard to meet the neighbors, but you'll be able to take a quick look at their property at least to get an idea of who you might be dealing with.